Links and articles about technology, design, and sociology. Written by Rian van der Merwe. Follow @RianVDM

 I’ve been writing this site for a few years now, but I also contribute to other publications.
 Here’s a selection of the things I’ve written in other places:

 - Most recently I wrote a book on Product Management called Making It Right: Product Management For A Startup World.
-You can read an excerpt on Smashing Magazine.
+You can read an excerpt on Medium.

 - For A List Apart: Usable yet Useless: Why Every Business Needs Product Discovery

-On the Product side we’ve been working hard on defining and delivering the first version of our Unified product to bring e-commerce style shopping to health care.
+On the Product side worked hard to define and deliver the first version of our Unified product to bring e-commerce style shopping to health care.

 Here’s a small part of our first whiteboarding session to define the healthcare customer journey: